bbc/simorgh/docs/Coding-Standards/Naming-Conventions.md

 const getPath = () => {};
 ```

-#### The definition name and filename should be identical.
+#### The definition name and directory name should be identical.
 This makes it easier to locate code.

 ❌